pachyderm/docs/content/latest/getting-started/cloud-deploy/azure.md

 ---
 # metadata #
 title:  Azure + Pachyderm
-description: Learn how to deploy to Pachyderm to the cloud with Azure.
+description: Learn how to deploy to MLDM to the cloud with Azure.
 date:
 # taxonomy #
 tags: ["azure", "cloud-deploy"]